-The system stack size required by embOS is about 40 bytes (65 bytes in. profiling builds) However, since the system stack is also used by the application before the start of multitasking (the call to OS_Start()), and because software-timers also use the system-stack, the actual stack requirements depend on the application.
+The system stack size required by embOS is about 40 bytes (65 bytes in. profiling builds) However, since the system stack is also used by the application before the start of multitasking (the call to $OS_Start()$), and because software-timers also use the system-stack, the actual stack requirements depend on the application.

-Because the SH2A CPU does not support a separate interrupt stack, all interrupts may also run on the system stack.
+Because embOS for SH2A performs an interrupt stack switching to the system stack, all interrupts will also run on the system stack.

-The stack used as system stack is the memory area defined in the linker settings between label .stackstart and .stack.

-The label .stack has to be placed in the vector table.
-The label .statckstart is used by embOS to allow stack checking of the system stack.ize is defined in the "stacksct.h" header file.
+The stack used as system stack is the one defined as STACK in the "S" section in the linker command description.
+The stack size is defined in the "stacksct.h" header file.